 You’ll be amazed how spending time with your kids doing the things they love will build rapport and eliminate a lot of negative behaviors.
 Do your kids like basketball?
 Take them to a basketball game.
 Do they like playing tea party?
 Get down on the floor and pretended to drink Earl Grey and munch on biscuits.
 Years down the road, you won’t regret missing a football game.
 You will regret not getting to know your kids.

-Parents who make time for their kids watch their kids grow up in a positive path and maintain healthy relationships for life.
+Parents who make time for their kids watch their kids grow up happier and more well-adjusted which, in turn, translates to your kids fostering more positive relationships throughout their lives.
 Parents who are checked out often see their kids move away and not bother to look back.

 #7: Don’t have unfair expectations for your kids.